-Table 7-74 Plan 2 Alternatives (Inlet Management and BCP plus Non-StructuralRetrofit)

-Evaluation Criteria Assessment Rating damage risk reduction and to restore coastal processes and ecosystem integrity contribute to SDR and help to restore coastal processes and ecosystem integrity.
-The plan helps protect and restore coastal landforms and natural habitat.
-The plan will reduce or eliminate deficits in longshore sediment transport and will restore the barrier island landform after a breach.
-As noted in Table 7-66, more rapid breach closure could reduce the volume cross island transport contributing to the formation of spits and shoals.
-Partial The plan avoids or minimizes adverse environmental impacts The use of improved sediment and breach management reduces the volume of breach closure or other dredging, reducing impacts.
+Table 7-77.
+Plan 2 Alternatives (Inlet Management and BCP plus Non-Structural Retrofit) Evaluation Criteria Assessment Rating and shoals.
+The plan avoids or minimizes adverse environmental impacts The use of improved sediment and breach management reduces the volume of breach closure or other dredging, reducing impacts.
 The use of non-structural retrofits may reduce the need for reliance on structural measures that have larger impacts.
 Full The plan addresses long-term demands for public resources.
 The plan incorporates required navigation maintenance to provide future cost efficiencies.
 Future monitoring and restoration to maintain the beach profile to prevent repetitive breaching and limit future expenses.
 The non-structural features require no long term public involvement beyond monitoring.
 The benefits of the non- structural features will minimize the need for structural features.
 Full Dune and beach nourishment measures consider both storm damage reduction, restoration of natural processes, and environmental effects.
 Locations for placement of bypassed sediment provide both storm damage reduction and restoration.
 The BCP decision process balances SDR needs and environmental effects.
 Non-structural retrofit has no effect.
 Full The plan or measure incorporates appropriate alterations of existing shoreline stabilization structures N/A No The plan incorporates appropriate alterations of inlet stabilization measures and dredging practices Measures to alter dredging practices were considered more appropriate than structural changes to the inlets.
 Non-structural retrofit has no effect.
 Full.
-The plan is efficient and represents a cost effective use of resources The sediment management measures provide significant economic benefit and environmental process Full
+The plan is efficient and represents a cost effective use of resources The sediment management measures provide significant economic benefit and environmental process restoration.

-Retrofit) Evaluation Criteria Assessment Rating restoration.
 BCP measures are extremely cost-effective.
 Non- structural measures are highly cost- effective when targeted to frequently flooded structures.
-The plan reduces risks to public safety.
+Full The plan reduces risks to public safety.
 Inlet management measures maintain navigation safety and contribute to increased storm protection, while the BCP reduces risk of hazardous storm surge in the bay and excessive shoaling in navigation inlets.
-Non- structural measures reduce damage only.
+Non- structural measures reduce damage Full

+Table 7-77.
+Plan 2 Alternatives (Inlet Management and BCP plus Non-Structural Retrofit) Evaluation Criteria Assessment Rating only.
 It is important to maintain evacuation plans so that residents do not remain in homes that are inaccessible during a flood event.
 (Note: Plans 2.e through 2.f contain road-raising in limited areas, which may improve evacuation and access by reducing inundation of roads within protected areas and providing means of egress.)
-Full